KvassAndVodka/ePortfolio/README.md

 - Interactive project cards with hover effects and modal windows
 - Contact form with email validation and submission handling
 - Social media links to GitHub, Facebook, and Instagram
-- Real-time chat functionality in the SocketChat project using Socket.io

 **Installation and Setup:**

 1. Clone the repository to your local machine using `git clone https://github.com/KvassAndVodka/KvassAndVodka.git`
 2. Open the `index.html` file in a web browser to view the website
-3. To use the SocketChat project, navigate to the `SocketChat` directory and run `node server.js` to start the server

 **Usage:**

 - View the website by opening `index.html` in a web browser
 - Interact with the project cards and contact form to test their functionality
-- Use the SocketChat project by navigating to the `SocketChat` directory and running `node server.js`

 **Contributing:**